-Table A2-39 provides information on substandard housing units.
+Table A2-43 provides information on substandard housing units.
 In Dinuba, there is a larger percentage of units lacking kitchen facilities (0.4 percent of total units) compared to units lacking plumbing facilities (0.2 percent).
 This is similar to both the state and county.
 By comparison, Dinuba substandard housing units comprise a lower percent of total units (0.6 percent) compared to the county average (1.1 percent) and statewide average (1.6 percent).

-The City's Code Enforcement Division estimates that approximately 10 percent of units require major rehabilitation and fewer than five percent of units citywide are beyond the point of repair.
+The City's Planning and Code Enforcement divisions estimate that five percent of housing units (318 units) are dilapidated, 12 percent (762 units) are in need of major repair, and 20 percent (1,272 units) in need of minor repairs.
 Concentrated areas of substandard housing in the city are in southeast and southern portions of the city, which are older neighborhoods closest to the downtown core area.
 Enforcement staff regularly distribute information about the City's home rehabilitation program to property owners undergoing enforcement.